melvinvarkey/bigipsecurity/README.md

 ### Access to management interface from Internet

 #### Description
-An attacker can access to BIG-IP management interface via Internet.
-This is can lead to different attacks on BIG-IP administrative tools, unauthorized access or mass enumeration of BIG-IP systems via search engines.
+If an attacker can access to BIG-IP management interface from Internet  this can lead to different attacks on BIG-IP administrative tools, unauthorized access or mass enumeration of BIG-IP systems using search engines.
 The BIG-IP system uses the following [two network connection entry points] (https://support.f5.com/kb/en-us/solutions/public/7000/300/sol7312.html):
 * TMM switch interfaces
 * Management interface (MGMT)